Unity-Technologies/sentis-samples/BlazeDetectionSample/Face/README.md

 - [x position, y position, width, height] for the bounding box.
 The position is relative to the anchor position for the given index, these are precalculated and loaded from a csv file.
 - [x position, y position] for each of 6 facial keypoints relative to the anchor position.

-We adapt the model using the Sentis functional API to apply non maximum suppression to filter the boxes with the highest scores that don't overlap with each other.
+We adapt the model using the Inference Engine functional API to apply non maximum suppression to filter the boxes with the highest scores that don't overlap with each other.
 ```
 var xCenter = rawBoxes[0, .., 0] + anchors[.., 0] * inputSize;
 var yCenter = rawBoxes[0, .., 1] + anchors[.., 1] * inputSize;